 Computer crimes are on the rise across America.
 More and more Americans are using their computer or other electronic devices for an increasing number of tasks, including the storage of sensitive information.

 Charges for computer crimes are also on the increase in Tampa specifically.
 Unfortunately, many of those charged for computer crimes in Tampa were acting well within their rights as defined in the scope of their public or private sector employer.
 It is often the case that an individual will be charged for a crime that was actually committed by their employer.
-In this case, without representation by a skilled criminal defense lawyer, that employee may suffer extortionate fines and even the possibility of incarceration.
+In this case, without representation by a skilled Tampa criminal defense lawyer, that employee may suffer extortionate fines and even the possibility of incarceration.

 If you are in the position of being charged with computer crimes, a criminal defense lawyer from The Law Place in Tampa, FL., can help you.
 Our team has amassed 75 years of combined experience representing clients in Tampa and beyond.
 We have a wealth of experience, skill, and knowledge relating to any potential computer crime, intellectual property, computer system, or computer network crime case.
 We have achieved the dismissal or downgrade of charges for many in the same position as you.